TimRivoli/Stock-Price-Trade-Analyzer/README.md

 TrainPrices.py shows samples of using the StateSurprisePredictionNN class to train and test PricingData using machine learning techniques.
 Results are then statistically analyzed for significance.

-PredictionExperiment.py tests three methods of predicting future stock prices.
-Linear (future price in x days with be a straight line from the previous x days), CNN Learning, and LSTM learning.
-This tests three questions:  1) Linear - How often can future prices be directly determined by plotting a straight line from past prices?
-2) CNN - to what extent does the visual shape of past prices determine future prices 3) LSTM - are there patterns in the series of prices which can be used to predict future prices?
-The answers certainly surpised me.
-Feel free to run your own tests.
-The results in "Prediction Accuracy Tests.ods" are from the models used in the March version of the code which has since been reworked.
-I haven't re-run all the same tests.
-The tests were for 750 epochs using the SP500 index data from 1950 to the present with prices normalized.
-I stopped at 750 epochs because I didn't find the accuracy improving much with futher interations.
-I was surprised that normalization improved the accuracy, while converting the numbers to percentage change from the previous day greatly reduced the accuracy, as did introducing additional features to the input.
-If you would like to do your own tests I recommend using TestPredictionModels from TrainPrices.py as it will do all the work of conversions and plotting for you with just a few parameter values.

 I've added support for using SQL as a back-end instead of .csv files.
 There is a PTAGenerate.sql file to help you get started.
 I use sqlalchemy which supports a lot of ODBC data sources.
 I use Microsoft "ODBC Driver 18 for SQL Server".
 If you populate the Database information in the config.ini then the code will attempt to use the SQL database.
 Create a ConnectionString setting in the .ini or if you are using MS SQL with ODBC 18 then DatabaseServer, DatabaseName, and optinal DatabaseUsername and DatabasePasswor.

 Special thanks to these people for helping me understand deep neural network machine learning: